Staley School of the Spoken Word

-Staley School of the Spoken Word also known as "Staley School of Oratory", "Staley School", or "Staley College", was a college in Brookline, Massachusetts, founded by Dr. Delbert Moyer Staley, that closed in 1957.
-Originally named College of the Spoken Word, it opened in 1905 on Huntington Avenue in Boston; by 1920, the school had relocated to Brookline and was located at Washington Street and Cypress Street.
-Since at least 1982, their charter was held by Boston College.
+The Staley School of the Spoken Word was an elocutionary school in Massachusetts from 1905 to 1957.

+Its founder, Dr. Delbert Moyer Staley, opened the school in 1905 as the College of the Spoken Word on Huntington Avenue in Boston.
+By 1920, the school had relocated to Brookline and was located at Washington Street and Cypress Street.
+It was also known as the "Staley School of Oratory", "Staley School", or "Staley College".
+It closed in 1957, and since at least 1982, their charter was held by Boston College.

 Many aspiring leaders and politicians came to the school, largely to polish their presence and presentation.
+In 1951, twenty-one Republicans from the Massachusetts state legislature took night classes together to improve their public speaking skills after losing their majority in the House.
 The majority had already earned college degrees, some from institutions such as Harvard University.
 One famous Harvard alumnus to be graduated from Staley was future president John F. Kennedy.